msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

 = ... =
+* You can safely update this plugin if you’re running WooCommece 3.0 or newer **but we’ll very soon drop support for WooCommerce previous to 3.4 (which was launched in May 2018)**
-* New payment method available: “Credit or Debit Card”
+* New payment method available: “Credit or Debit Card” (WooCommerce >= 4.0)
 * Plugin name changed

 * Requires WooCommerce 3.0.0 or above
 * **For WooCommerce 2.6.0 support you need to use [version 4.4.7](https://downloads.wordpress.org/plugin/multibanco-ifthen-software-gateway-for-woocommerce.4.4.7.zip)**

+* Remove non-small icons
 * Bugfix: check for the “Completed” status on mbway.js, in addition to “Processing”
 * Bugfix: PHP notice on Multibanco “Incremental references with expiration date” mode
 * Full readme.txt and hooks-examples.php revision